Hong Kong family offices · Cross-border positioning

 Why Hong Kong family offices arrive here.

 The instinct is to produce more polished holding-brand collateral or to fold the portfolio company further into the family narrative for credibility.
 Both instincts deepen the problem.
-The US intermediary needs two clear surfaces that do different jobs for different audiences, with a visible seam between them, and the operating brand has to lead with a US category claim before the Hong Kong origin can sit as one supporting fact rather than the dominant one.
+The US intermediary needs two clear pages and sources that do different jobs for different audiences, with a visible seam between them, and the operating brand has to lead with a US category claim before the Hong Kong origin can sit as one supporting fact rather than the dominant one.

 The US co-investor is not evaluating the family.
 They are trying to locate the company.
 The Hong Kong origin and the holding-brand overflow have made that harder than it should be.
 House view on Hong Kong family-office positioning